impossibleflight/swift-query/README.md

 }
 ```

-Note that models cannot be returned out of the actor's isolation context using this function;
+> Note:  Models cannot be returned out of the actor's isolation context using this function;
 only `Sendable` values can be transported across the boundary.
 This means the compiler
 effectively makes it impossible to use the models returned from a query incorrectly in
 a multi-context environment, thus guaranteeing the SwiftData concurrency contract at